Truck mix Truck Tralier Truck Truck Truck JCB

 2. cross or radial bars

-3. diagonal bars laid tangential in two directions to the inner curve.
+3. diagonal bars laid tangentially in two directions to the inner curve.

-Concrete stair is dynamic, constructed to any shape and size, is a good fire resistant and wear resistant.
-However, timber stair are appealing to eye but lack the property of fire resistant and toughness like the stone and concrete stair.
+Answer: Concrete stairs are dynamic, constructed to any shape and size, and have good fire and wear resistance.
+However, timber stairs are appealing to the eye but lack the properties of fire resistance and toughness that stone and concrete stairs possess.

 Loading